 The time for mastering math facts is now!
-Give your third-grader a much needed break from those drill sheets and have some fun at the same time.
+Review math drills and have some fun at the same time.
 Dominoes is a classic game that can also be useful for practicing basic math facts.
 You can use these playing pieces to help your child review addition, subtraction, multiplication and division facts in a fun, interactive way.
 Domino Deal will motivate your child to practice math facts and prepare her for the more challenging math that lies ahead!

 What You Do: